Valsella Meccanotecnica: Iraq mine sales court case

 In 1991 the Valsella's managers, consultants, and administrators – Antonio De Cristofano, Mario Fallani (director of Casalee Italia), Gabriel van deuren (manager of Cofitec), Cesare Somigliana, Calista Calisto, Paulo Jasson, Paolo Torsello, Vito Taddeo, and Peter Kurt Maier – were charged with illegal trading with Iraq.
 The allegations were related to the estimated 9 million anti-personnel mines that were sent to Iraq via Singapore.
 These mines were used by the Iraqis during the war with Iran, the Gulf war and the attacks on the Kurds.
 The defendants plea-bargained at their 1991 trial; although they acknowledged having committed irregularities, the Supreme Court acquitted the managers of the serious crimes of illegal arms trade and violation of currency regulations.

 Withdrawal by FIAT

 In 1994 Fiat announced that (via Fiat Ciei SpA) that it had ended its participation on the board of directors of Valsella, and in 1994 Fiat Ciei was merged with Whitehead SpA.
 In 1995, the land and sea mine production of Misar (which was already incorporated into Whitehead in 1990) was sold to Società esplosivi industriali SpA (SEI).
-SEI ended up with 30%, with the remaining 70% controlled by Societè Anonyme d'Explosifs et de Produit Chimique (EPC Groupe); however, later in 1995 SEI became mostly (70%) owned by EPC Groupe with the remaining owned by the Sorlini in Brescia.
+SEI ended up with 30%, with the remaining 70% controlled by Societé Anonyme d'Explosifs et de Produit Chimique (EPC Groupe); however, later in 1995 SEI became mostly (70%) owned by EPC Groupe with the remaining owned by the Sorlini in Brescia.